Fayyaz ul Hassan Chohan: Early life and education

-He was born on 21 May 1970 in Lahore in a Chohan family of the Gujar tribe.
+He was born on 21 May 1970 in Lahore capital of Punjab, Pakistan in a Chohan family of the Gujjar tribe.

-He received the degree of Master's in Economics from the University of Punjab, Lahore, in 1994 and is a computer software engineer by profession.
+He received the degree of Master's in Economics from the University of Punjab, Lahore, in 1994 and is a software engineer by profession.

 Political career

-Associated with the Jamaat-e-Islami, he was elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency PP-14 (Rawalpindi-XIV) in 2002 Pakistani general election.
+Associated with the Jamaat-e-Islami, he was elected to the Provincial Assembly of the Punjab as a candidate of Muttahida Majlis-e-Amal (MMA) from PP-14 (Rawalpindi-XIV) in the 2002 Punjab provincial election.
 He received 13,738 votes and defeated Rashid Naseem Abbasi, a candidate of Pakistan Peoples Party (PPP).
 From 12 August 2003 till dissolution of assembly in 2007, he was the Chairperson of Standing Committee on Social Welfare, Women Development and Bait-ul-Maal and member of Standing Committee on Revenue, Relief & Consolidation.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency from PP-14 (Rawalpindi-XIV) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from PP-14 (Rawalpindi-XIV) in the 2008 Punjab provincial election but was unsuccessful.
 He received 4,166 votes and lost the seat to Hanif Abbasi.